crhalpin/fetch_podcast/doc/intro.md

 ## Downloading podcasts

-You will probably want to run fetch\_podcast with the "-dv" options, to make sure that your naming functions work as desired.
+You will probably want to run fetch\_podcast with the `-dv` options, to make sure that your naming functions work as desired.
 In verbose mode, fetch\_podcast outputs three lines for each episodes.
 The first is a unique identifier, the second is the URL of the enclosure, and the third is the filename determined from your naming function.

-You can get a list of episodes for particular feeds by naming them on the command line (e.g., "-dv PenAddict").
-Individual episodes can be downloaded by using the "-e" option and providing their unique identifier.
+You can get a list of episodes for particular feeds by naming them on the command line (e.g., `-dv PenAddict`).
+Individual episodes can be downloaded by using the `-e` option and providing their unique identifier.

 Adding a new feed typically works as follows:

   - (edit feeds.clj)

-  - `fetch\_podcast -dv NewFeed` to be sure your naming is working as desired
+  - `fetch_podcast -dv NewFeed` to be sure your naming is working as desired

-  - `fetch\_podcast -Cv -n3 NewFeed` to download the 3 most recent episodes.
+  - `fetch_podcast -Cv -n3 NewFeed` to download the 3 most recent episodes.

-  - `fetch\_podcast -Ccv NewFeed` to mark all older episodes read.
+  - `fetch_podcast -Ccv NewFeed` to mark all older episodes read.

 Once everything is configured, it should be sufficient to periodically run fetch\_podcast (e.g. from `cron`) to download new episodes from your feeds.